Bessie Mortimer’s Bread and butter CucumbersMakes about 9 – 10 x 450g jars or 19 – 20 x 200g jars

 Tip the cucumber mix into a colander and squeeze it out as much as possible.

 Weigh the vinegar and sugar into a stainless steel or enamel lined saucepan large enough to hold all of the ingredients and place it on high heat.
 Stir to lift the sugar from the bottom, add the bayleaves and bring to the boil.
-When it boils add the yellow mustard seeds, the green tomato onion and the dill.
+When it boils add the yellow mustard seeds, cucumber, onion and the dill.

 Stirring over constantly bring to the boil and immediately and turn the heat off.
 Bottle while still hot and seal with the lids.